 And omega-3 fats (in fatty fish, walnuts, algae, and seeds like flax, chia, and hemp) are well-known inflammation-lowering brain boosters.

-What Are Some Other Ways to Improve Your Gut-Brain Axis?
+What Are Some Other Ways To Improve Your Gut-Brain Axis?

 You can start by eating foods that feed both you and your microbiome, like prebiotic foods like dark leafy greens and fermented foods.
 You can also add probiotics to your diet, such as yogurt, kimchi or kefir.

-Blueberry Hemp Overnight Oats Recipe:
+Blueberry Hemp Overnight Oats Recipe

 (Gut food: Fiber.
 Brain food: Omega-3):